Confused about what we sell and do? Un-confuse yourself !

 - Use the FREE harbour coverage/chartlets for planning

-- Join as a life member for £25 and fully research potential passages and stopping places from our massive collection of online charts.
+- Join for for a one-off fee of £25 and fully research potential passages and stopping places from our massive collection of online charts.
+Membership does not expire.
 Investigate and plan using our online streaming Google Earth compatible charts too.
 Find out more

-PS: We know that our SeaClear "For Navigation" chart packages are already being used for some very diverse purposes (apart for the 1200+ in use on leisure craft)
+PS: We know that our chart packages are already being used for some very diverse purposes (apart for the 8000 odd we've already sold for in use on leisure craft, since 2012)

 - Buoy and mooring laying operations around rivers and harbours